shathor/JShellStandalone/README.md

   If successful, the compiled files can be found in \<repository-path>/mods.
   JShellStandalone.java is only used to have something to compile.
   More importantly the module-info.java contains dependencies on "jdk.zipfs" and jdk.jshell".
-* Bundle the Java 9 runtime (**semicolon** as path separator):
+* Bundle the Java runtime (**semicolon** as path separator):

-  `jlink --module-path %JAVA_HOME%/jmods;./mods --add-modules com.standalone.jshell --output ./target --compress 2 --strip-debug --vm minimal --exclude-files *.diz --no-header-files --no-man-pages`
+  `jlink --module-path "%JAVA_HOME%/jmods;./mods" --add-modules com.standalone.jshell --output ./target --compress 2 --strip-debug -exclude-files *.diz --no-header-files --no-man-pages`

   If successful, the binaries can be found in \<repository-path>/target/bin.